skovuri41/camel-bridge/README.md

 # camel-bridge
-Using apache camel to bridge jms and kafka endpoints.
+Using Apache Camel to bridge jms and kafka endpoints.